BT Sport Films: BT Sport Films Club

 In December 2020, nine short interstitials titled BT Sport Films Club were aired, featuring presenter Craig Doyle discussing the films Brothers in Football, The Crazy Gang, Greavsie, Cornered, Rocky and Wrighty, Team of the Eighties, No Hunger in Paradise, Shoulder to Shoulder and The Gaffer, promoting the availability of the films on demand.
+These broadcast whenever a BT Sport channel had time in hand, for example, if live broadcasts of WWE Raw, WWE NXT or Australian A-League football had finished early.
+BT Sport Films Club was discontinued when BT Sport rebranded to TNT Sports in 2023.

 Critical response

 The series has had a generally good reception from critics.

 The Daily Telegraph said that Rocky & Wrighty was "a fitting tribute to the much-loved [David] Rocastle", while the same newspaper described Golazzo: The Football Italia Story as a "terrific documentary" and "well worth a watch."

 Shoulder to Shoulder attracted a "phenomenal response on social media" according to the Irish Mirror, with The Irish Times calling it a "compelling documentary."

 On Brothers in Football, The Sportsman said "for any devoted football fanatic this is a must-watch".
 The Liverpool Echo said Two Tribes was "evocative, poignant and stirring", capturing "a remarkable snapshot in time."